Poyo-SSB/tetrio-bot-docs/Ribbon.md

 If too many messages are out of order, it's advisable to close the connection.
 The official TETR.IO client will close the connection if more than 600 packets are out of order.

+## Buffer messages

+Sometimes, the server will send [Buffer messages](Messages/server_Buffer.md).
+It's very important that any client handle these properly.

 ## List of messages

 **Note:** There are several messages not documented because they are only relevant to non-bot users (e.g. Tetra League/Quick Play).